mhdrad/getloud/README.md

-# My portfolio
+# Motivation

 I've created this repository with Next.js recommended technologies to excel my knowledge.
 Furthermore, I've used best practices to configure and implement this repository.

-I've utilized my portfolio with these tools:
+I've utilized this repo with these tools:

 - [Next.js](https://nextjs.org/) as the framework.
 - [Prisma](https://prisma.io/) is the ORM and hold db migrations